What happens if your business partner dies?

 You’ve worked hard for many years to build your empire, then something dreadful happens…

 Whilst unpleasant, it is important to consider how the business will go on in the event that you, or one of your business partners, is no longer able to work.
 This could be due to permanent incapacity from injury or illness, or death.

-Another insurance option is having buy/sell cover over each of the owners so that if needed, the remaining shareholders can buy out the family of the deceased/incapacitated.
+Another insurance option is having buy/sell cover over the owners so that if needed, the remaining shareholders can buy out the family of the deceased/incapacitated.
 This means the family left behind gets cash rather than shares.
-This is great because the family may find it very difficult to sell private company shares on the open market (indeed the shareholders agreement may forbid this anyway) and it means the remaining shareholders are not left scrabbling for the large amounts of money needed to pay for the deceased’s shares.
-This insurance can take several formats, either it could be a life insurance policy held by each shareholder with the payout going to the remaining business partner(s), or it could be a policy in the name of the company that can be used to cash flow a share buyback.
+This is great because the family may find it very difficult to sell private company shares on the open market (the shareholders agreement may forbid this anyway) and it means the remaining shareholders are not left scrabbling for the large amounts of money needed to pay for the deceased’s shares.
+This insurance can take several forms, either it could be a life insurance policy held by each shareholder with the payout going to the remaining business partner(s), or it could be a policy in the name of the company that can be used to cash flow a share buyback.
 Either way, make sure you get the right advice before it’s too late.

 The above are just a few of the things that all business owners should consider just in case the unthinkable happens and leaves them or their business partner unable able to work.

 Generate has a long standing relationship with the team over at Malton Rd for all things insurance.
 Get in touch with them if you’d like to discuss insurance options for your business.

 As for assistance with succession planning or any other business matter, please get in touch with us today, we’d love to help.